Welcome to the ACJS Security & Crime Prevention section page!

 Section Journal: The Journal of Applied Security Research is a one-stop resource on security research, education, and training programs that will help scholars, educators, practitioners, and students meet the increasing need for security in the United States.
 The journal is the official journal of the Security and Crime Prevention Section of the Academy of Criminal Justice Sciences.
 All members of the Section receive four annual issues.
 The journal presents the latest developments in theory, practice, research, and assessment with an emphasis on up-to-date methods, techniques, and technology.
 All research articles in this journal have received rigorous peer review, based on initial editor screening and at least two anonymous referees.
 To submit your research go to: http://www.tandfonline.com/action/authorSubmission?journalCode=wasr20&page=instructions.

-Section Awards: The Security and Crime Prevention Section will be announcing both an undergraduate and graduate paper competition the 3rd Quarter 2015.
+Section Awards: The Security and Crime Prevention Section will be announcing both an undergraduate and graduate paper competition.
 Be alert!

 The Security and Crime Prevention Section leadership shall consider awards as appropriate, subject to approval by the Section’s Executive Board and the Executive Board of the ACJS.
 Section members who feel an award should be presented to a deserving individual should contact the Chair of the Section for additional information.